rcnechamkin/Kern-Ecosystem/README.md

 # Kern Ecosystem
 [![Status: In Development](https://img.shields.io/badge/status-in_development-yellow)]()

-**Modular, extensible, and intelligent.
+**Modular, extensible, intelligent, and slightly judgmental.
 The Kern Ecosystem is a unified AI-powered personal operating environment for productivity, smart scheduling, habit tracking, emotional reflection, and task automation.**
+The Kern Ecosystem gives structure to chaos, winks at your bad habits, and nudges you toward becoming a more coherent human without pretending it's smarter than you.

 ---

 ## Overview

 The Kern Ecosystem is designed as a fully modular personal assistant framework.
 It leverages structured YAML data, local FastAPI services, and OpenAI’s GPT models to provide meaningful insights, reflections, and system interactions.
-The ecosystem is intended for developers, creators, and productivity-minded individuals who seek a more conscious, intentional relationship with their digital systems.
+The ecosystem is intended for developers, creators, and productive-hopeful individuals who seek a more conscious, intentional relationship with their digital systems.
+Kern is snarky.
+She’s sardonic.
+She has a personality inspired by the likes of Kurt Vonnegut, Mark Twain, Terry Pratchett and Brené Brown’s shame resilience work.
+But she never forgets she’s a tool.
+(See: [AIRIK](#airik-manifesto)).

 This repository is the **master hub** of the Kern Ecosystem.

 ---